 Founded in 2005, The Real Uganda has hosted almost 900 volunteers from all over the world.

 The Real Uganda doesn’t want to save Uganda, we want to share it with the world.

 The Real Uganda supports local organizations and raises awareness about the successes and challenges of life in Uganda.

-Many travelers wish to visit Sub-Saharan Africa to learn the reality on the ground.
+Many travelers wish to visit Sub-Saharan Africa to learn about and support grassroots development efforts.
 We offer a safe and family-like environment in which to come to Uganda, give your time, and experience a new culture.Our long term and singular presence in Uganda ensures we partner with effective social and economic development programs.
 Volunteers work with children, women, and youth in schools, clinics, and gardens.